jviding/ESP8266-OLEDricity/README.md

 ToDo:
 - Enable joining a WiFi that is not password protected
 - Check Banner shows negative prices correct
-- Show HotSpot IP and Pwd on screen
 - POST response, layout?
-- Hello message on Start
 - Disconnect from WiFi for duration of wait
-- WiFi SSID from config file

 Ideas:
 - Chart: Follow actual price with the Y-horizontal?
 - Banner: Toggle Day Average, time now, or similar?
-- Use error codes on displays?
+- Show errors and/or codes on displays?
 - Allow changing API endpoint?
 (Store to EEPROM)
 - Enable software updates, from remote?